wmariuss/awesome-devops/README.md

 - [Gitblit](https://github.com/gitblit/gitblit) - Pure Java Git solution for managing, viewing, and serving Git repositories.
 - [RhodeCode](https://rhodecode.com/) - Centralized control for distributed repositories.
 Mercurial, Git, and Subversion under a single roof.
 - [Radicle](https://radicle.xyz/) - Radicle is a sovereign peer-to-peer network for code collaboration, built on top of Git.
+- [DevHub](https://dev-hub.eu) - Git source code hosting with base in Europe and a strong focus on Privacy, Security and Performance.

 ## Web Servers